abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 desktop.homedirectorytype: 'persistentVolumeClaim'
 ```

-Then add these lines to define the persistent volume claim template
+Then add the following lines to define the PersistentVolumeClaim template:

 ```
 desktop.persistentvolumeclaim: {